w3c/webtransport/security-questionnaire.md

 14. How does this specification distinguish between behavior in first-party and third-party contexts?

     - The feature behaves in first-party and third-party contexts in the same way.
+WebTransport notifies the server of origin of the context when a session is established, and we use network partision keys when creating or pooling connections.
 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?